openglbook/openglbook.com/_includes/chapter-4-content.md

 \)
 </div>

-If you look closely, you’ll notice that this transformation does not affect the x-components of the column vectors or the x-column vector itself.
+If you look closely, you'll notice that this transformation does not affect the x-components of the column vectors or the x-column vector itself.
 This is because we rotate **about** an axis, visualized by rolling the axis of rotation between your fingers, so only the y- and z-vectors change direction: